YaMsanda/node_picsocket/README.md

   They also have to be able to delete a picture and upload multiple pictures in one go.

 I used express, socket.io and jquery for the most part.

+All development is made in 'dev' branch and clean builds merged into 'master'.